 Concord prohibits discrimination and is committed to providing equal opportunity and an educational and work environment free from discrimination on the basis of sex, race, color, creed, religion, national origin, ancestry, physical or mental disability, age sexual orientation, marital or family status, pregnancy, veteran status, service in the uniformed services (as defined in state and federal law), genetic information, gender identity, or gender expression.
 Concord shall adhere to all applicable state and federal equal opportunity/affirmative action statutes and regulations.
 The University is dedicated to ensuring access and equal opportunity in its educational programs, related activities and employment.
-Retaliation against an individual who has raised claims of illegal discrimination or cooperated with an investigation of such claims of illegal discrimination or cooperated with an investigation of such claims is prohibited.
-Students and employees may bring questions or concerns to the attention of the Chief Human Resources Officer, Daniel Fitzpatrick, at 304-384-5276 and/or the Title IX Coordinator, Joan Pendergast, at 304-384-5289.
+Retaliation against an individual who has raised claims of illegal discrimination or cooperated with an investigation of such claims of such claims of illegal discrimination or cooperated with an investigation of the Chief Human Resources Officer, Daniel Fitzpatrick, at 304-384-5276 and/or the Title IX Coordinator, Joan Pendergast, at 304-384-5289.